Drinking Alcohol in Qatar: Important Rules To Know (2025)

 NOTE: You are not allowed to drink any alcoholic beverage while you are at the airport.
 Drinking is allowed inside the aircraft, subject to airline policies.

-Buying Alcohol at Qatar Duty-Free
+Buying Alcohol in Qatar Duty-Free

 If you are travelling from or transiting through Doha to any other country, you can buy alcohol from Qatar Duty-Free shops inside Hamad International Airport.
 However, please check the maximum alcohol allowance for your destination country.
 You should show your passport and boarding pass to purchase these.